 But I believe there are others reasons why judgment is such a touchy topic today.

 First, we are living in a strange time when we have access to so many more people than usual and sometimes our heuristics fail us.
 What do I mean?
 Traditionally, we had our tribe or village or small town with whom we interacted regularly.
 When someone did something that bothered us, we had to address it immediately in order to keep the peace.
 And as groups work best when kept at a relatively small number, tribes would break off if they became too big and towns split off to form new towns.
-After which we have our smaller in-group and larger out-groups again (interestingly I remember reading about an unbelievably successful company in terms of worker morale which did this; as soon as the company got too big, it was split into two locations so that everyone always knew the people they worked with in order to promote greater relations – I just can’t remember the name now).
+After which we have our smaller in-group and larger out-groups again (on a side note, I remember reading about an unbelievably successful company in terms of worker morale which did this; as soon as the company got too big, it was split into two locations so that everyone always knew the people they worked with in order to promote greater relations – I just can’t remember the name now).
 These small groups enable us to know much more about people.
 We still form heuristics but they are based on very good probabilities of how people will behave because we’ve witnessed it so many times.

 But with the internet, we have access to people we will never meet and may never speak to outside of one interaction.
 And we know very little about them.
 We encounter a behaviour online in the form of a question or statement and we judge it.
 Then our brains do what they do best and find shortcuts to create other judgments.
 We use our heuristics to determine the us-them dichotomy that we do at birth.
-Someone says they use CIO and we go to all the people we know who have done that and come up with a judgment about the type of person who would do that.
+Someone says they used cry-it-out (CIO) and we go to all the people we know who have done that (or heard about) and come up with a judgment about the type of person who would do that.
 Our judgment may extended from the act to the person rather naturally.
 So depending on our experience, we may have no real judgment of the person if our experience has been that a wide array of people use CIO and thus it’s not a basis for any comparison.
 Or we don’t judge the act itself as being out of our “good” worldview and thus don’t think twice.
 Or we may have a very strong visceral reaction if the people we know who have used it have been either what we view as great or horrible parents (sometimes that stemming from our perception of ourselves).
 And our reactions come based on these quick judgments.
 Which leads to the second problem…

 The second problem is, as I see it, how we’ve been treating these judgments.
 We’ve gone to one side saying “Stop judging!” or “Don’t judge!”
 Which I truly do understand, but does it help?
 Imagine your child comes home and says there’s a child of a different colour at school and they don’t want to be friends.
 Hopefully everyone reading this would be horrified and probably immediately tell their child they can’t judge people by the colour of their skin.
 Okay, but why?
 Sadly, the child has had something happen that has led to this judgment.
 Simply saying “No that’s bad” doesn’t help them understand more, but it certainly is easier on us.
 The harder part is leading them down to why it shouldn’t matter, letting them discover it.